Emotional Intelligence 2.0 by Travis Bradberry explains what emotional intelligence is, why it matters and what you can do to increase it.

 CEOs are Low on EQ

 Emotional Intelligence 2.0 measures half a million senior executives and employees.
-It turns out that middle managers are the highest in EQ and CEOs are the lowest score the lowest.
+It turns out that middle managers are the highest in EQ and CEOs score the lowest.

 EQ and Leadership

 The authors say that EQ skills are more important to job performance than any other leadership skills.